fyrkov/refcards/AWS/EC2.md

 ### EC2

-EC2 User Data script.\
-The script is run once when a machine starts.
-It is a bash script with `sudo` rights.

 EC2 instances parameters: vCPU, RAM, Storage, Network speed, EBS bandwidth.

 EC2 instance types: `m5.2xlarge`, where `m` - class, `5` - generation, `2xlarge` - size